-To enforce the new authorization system European parliament needs to vote favorably on the initiative before it can be transmitted to the EU Council where it will be set or not for adoption.
+To enforce the new authorisation system European parliament needs to vote favorably on the initiative before it can be transmitted to the EU Council where it will be set or not for adoption.

 European Council will then mandate EU commission to set up an agreement with third-party countries, in this sense the commission will be called to negotiate with United kingdom once, at the moment, Great Britain is set to become a third party country in March 2019.
 A deadline that can be postponed if a different a new date will be ratified during the post-Brexit negotiations.

-Few things are still under discussion about when the new authorization will become effective.
+Few things are still under discussion about when the new authorisation will become effective.
 The starting date in which ETIAS will be mandatory for all third party Countries shifted from 2020 to 2021.

-EU-Lisa, which will offer the IT structures behind the entry-exit system and ETIAS authorization consider this change to 2021 as a deadline to have the new systems in place.
+EU-Lisa, which will offer the IT structures behind the entry-exit system and ETIAS authorisation consider this change to 2021 as a deadline to have the new systems in place.

-The ETIAS cost of authorization has also been updated to 7 euro while the validity time it's still set to 3 years.
+The ETIAS cost of authorisation has also been updated to 7 euro while the validity time it's still set to 3 years.